 Make sure you identify your project dependencies when you kick-off the project.
 Try to think about what impact they could have on your project, and how they could affect your scope.
 For example, what if your content provider sent you content that wasn’t in the format that was easiest to implement or upload within the website.
 Could this add extra time your side?
 Obviously, you’ll never cover every eventuality—but having this risk-planning frame of mind at the beginning means that you can raise these dependencies at the beginning of your project with the client or stakeholder and ensure they understand the potential impact.

 The biggest issue when it comes to you, the project manager, causing scope creep stems from the temptation to try and make things work within your existing budget and timeline, without flagging to your client or stakeholder.
-Yes, it can be a difficult conversation when you have to say you can’t do something unless you raise a change request—but this conversation is a lot easier to have earlier on, rather than down the line when you’re over time and budget.
+Yes, it can be a difficult conversation when you have to say you can’t do something unless you raise a change request and go through the official change control process—but this conversation is a lot easier to have earlier on, rather than down the line when you’re over time and budget.

 Make sure you’re raising issues as soon as they happen, rather than waiting.
 If you or your team identify an issue, work through possible scenarios for different solutions, and present them to the client or stakeholder.
 For example, if extra work is necessary, see what can be descoped instead—is there anything you are doing in your project that isn’t needed for the first release?